Tara Seibel: Career

-Seibel began her professional artistic career in Chicago illustrating covers for restaurant menus and food packaging.
+Seibel began her professional artistic career in Chicago, illustrating covers for restaurant menus and food packaging.
 One of the first menus she designed was for Michael Jordan The Restaurant.
 Eventually she moved back home to Cleveland.
 She was hired as a line designer and illustrator for American Greetings where she designed and illustrated gift wrapping and greeting cards.
 After leaving American Greetings she became a freelance editorial cartoonist.
-Over a span of four years, she created editorial cartoons for US Catholic Magazine, various newsletters, Cleveland Scene and illustrated a cover of the Cleveland Free Times.
-In 2008, Seibel attended a Jewish Author's in Comics Symposium.
-When she got there the only seat left open was the one next to Harvey Pekar.
-They struck up a conversation.
-This led her to a collaboration with the late Cleveland-based cartoonist Harvey Pekar, the author of American Splendor.
+Over a span of four years, she created editorial cartoons for U.S. Catholic magazine, various newsletters, Cleveland Scene, and illustrated a cover of the Cleveland Free Times.